observIQ/stanza/docs/operators/copy.md

 Example usage:

 <hr>
-Copy a value from the record to resource
+Copy a value from the body to resource

 ```yaml
 - type: copy